-Often in journal writing, the author speaks from personal experience highlighting the first person narrator.
-Journals often contain stories of significance – the author wants to capture a person, a scene, or an experience that left an impression with them.
+Often in journal writing, the author speaks from personal experience highlighting the first-person narrator.
+Journals often contain stories of significance – the author wants to capture a person, a scene, or an experience that left an impression.
 Journal writing has a natural audience with a purpose that ties to that audience.

 Remind your students about the features of journal writing with this printable poster!
 It will add a great graphic to your classroom and support students as they practice multiple types of writing.

-There are numerous benefits of journal writing, including allowing students to gain new insights about a culture, problem, or event, providing individuals an outlet for recovery or reflection, and utilizing a life-long authentic writing skill for a specific purpose.
+There are numerous benefits of journal writing, including allowing students to gain new insights about culture, problems, or events, providing individuals an outlet for recovery or reflection, and utilizing a life-long authentic writing skill for a specific purpose.